PaulJPhilp/effect-notion/README.md

 ## Who is this for?

 This server is ideal for developers building front-end applications (e.g., blogs, documentation sites, personal portfolios) that use Notion as a CMS.
 It acts as a secure and robust backend layer, abstracting away the complexities of the Notion API and preventing the exposure of API keys on the client-side.
+Think of it as a "smart bridge" that makes Notion work like a traditional database while keeping all the benefits of Notion's interface and collaboration features.

+## Key Benefits
+Security: API keys never leave your server
+Type Safety: Full TypeScript support with generated types
+Flexibility: Decouples your app from Notion's exact schema
+Performance: Built for production with Effect's concurrent processing Deployment Ready: Works with Vercel and other platforms

 ## Architecture